gill

 Create a Solana RPC connection

-Create a Solana rpc and rpcSubscriptions client for any RPC URL or standard Solana network moniker (i.e. devnet, localnet, mainnet etc).
+Create a Solana rpc and rpcSubscriptions client connection from any RPC URL or standard Solana network moniker (i.e. devnet, localnet, mainnet etc).

 import { createSolanaClient } from "gill";